 Contact: Meredith Beatrice,

 Florida Folklife Program Seeks Master Artists and Apprentices

-Secretary of State Ken Detzner announced today that the Florida Department of State is seeking master artist and apprentice applications for the 2015-16 Florida Folklife Apprenticeship Program.
-Expert practitioners of traditional arts and people with a strong commitment to learning and preserving Florida folk arts are encouraged to apply.
+Secretary of State Ken Detzner announced today that the Florida Department of State is seeking applications for the 2016-17 Florida Folklife Apprenticeship Program.
+Expert practitioners of traditional art forms and people with a strong commitment to learning and preserving traditional arts are encouraged to apply.

-Although applications are accepted throughout the year, the deadline is May 15, 2015.
-Interested masters and apprentices must apply as a team by submitting the joint application to the Florida Folklife Program in the Division of Historical Resources.
-The Florida Folklife Council will review the applications and recommend apprenticeship teams to the Secretary of State for approval.
-Final decisions should be announced by August.
-The program provides a stipend to the master/apprentice teams as well as funds for supplies.
+The application deadline is May 15, 2016.
+Interested masters and apprentices must apply as a team by submitting the joint application to the Florida Folklife Program.
+The Florida Folklife Council will review applications and recommend apprenticeship teams to the Secretary of State for approval.
+Final decisions will be announced by August.
+The program provides a stipend and funds for supplies.

-For an application or additional information, contact State Folklorist Amanda Hardeman, Florida Folklife Program, Division of Historical Resources, 500 S. Bronough Street, Tallahassee, FL 32399 or call 850.245.6333 or 800.847.PAST.
-Applications can be found on the Florida Folklife Program website at flheritage.com/preservation/folklife/apprenticeship.
-The Florida Folklife Program is funded in part by the National Endowment for the Arts’ Folk and Traditional Arts Program.
+Interested applicants should contact State Folklorist Amanda Hardeman by calling 850.245.6427 or 800.847.PAST.
+Program guidelines and applications can be found at flheritage.com/preservation/folklife/apprenticeship.
+The Folklife Apprenticeship Program is funded in part by the National Endowment for the Arts’ Folk and Traditional Arts Program.

 # # #

 About the Florida Folklife Program